 Playing musical chairs may be a little too difficult for those under age 3, but FREEZE dancing is fun!
 Run around the room, jump, wiggle, dance…whatever BUT when the music stops – we FREEZE.
 It’s a good spin on any “ready, set, go” game or just getting your active toddler to understand the concept of NOT moving!
 Ha!

-For more ideas about playing with sounds, check out my previous posts:
+For more ideas about playing with songs and sounds, check out my previous posts:

 Be sure to “like” and follow my Facebook page for all the latest play ideas posts and for information regarding my play classes, parent workshops, and in-home play sessions.